creativenull/projectlocal.vim/README.md

 ### How it works

-What this means is that when you open a project for the first time, and **projectlocal-vim** detects a project config in the project directory, it will then prompt you to allow the local config to be sourced along with your vim config.
+If for the first time you open a project directory in vim, **projectlocal-vim** will check for a local config file.
+If it finds one, then it will prompt you to allow executing the code within that file.
-Once you've accepted it, it will remember the project directory and will load the local configuration the next time you open vim in that project directory.

-This plugin will also not execute your local config, if you've made changes to the local config file after permitting it.
+On the next time it will remember the local config file, and if no changes were made to it - then it will continue sourcing it without asking since the last permission allowed it to source.
+The only time it will ask you afterwards is when the local config file was changed.

 This means, that **projectlocal-vim** will again prompt you to accept the changes and re-source the local config file.
-It's designed to make sure any changes should go through the user first before sourcing it.
+It's designed to make sure that any change should go through the user first before sourcing it.

 Essentially, the goal of this plugin is to help you safely source your local configurations in a project.

-Think of it like an `.vscode/settings.json` file but for vim/neovim and written in vimscript or Lua.
-This gives you and your team more control on how to set vim configurations on the project and not mess with your user configurations.
+Think of it like a `.vscode/settings.json` file but for vim/neovim and written in vimscript or lua (and now in json, see `:help projectlocal-json-config`).
+This gives you and your team more control on how to set vim configurations on the project and not mess with your own user configurations.

 [Revised from projectcmd.nvim]

 ## Contributing

-At this point, you're welcome to just look at the code and see what issue you can find or be able to propose additional features 🙂.
+At this point, you're welcome to just look at the code and see what issue you can find or be able to propose additional features requests 🙂

-Linting and LSP provided by Deno, formatting is done by prettier until there is support for `deno fmt` config.
-You will need deno and prettier installed globally.
+All tooling (linting, formatting, etc) is provided by deno.

 [vim-exrc]: https://vimhelp.org/options.txt.html#'exrc'
 [vim-secure]: https://vimhelp.org/options.txt.html#'secure'